Skip navigation

 • differences in availability of resources, programs, and effective interventions for different communities, and

-• inadequate recognition community needs due to limitations in data collection and research design that overlook or undercount the impacts on specific subpopulations.
+• inadequate recognition of community needs due to limitations in data collection and research design that overlook or undercount the impacts on specific subpopulations.

 For example, the sale of menthol cigarettes fuels health disparities and inequities.
 More specifically, the rate of death and disease from menthol tobacco use in African American and Black communities has been devastating.
 In Washington State, use of menthol tobacco products is also higher in Native American and LGBTQ+ communities.
 In 2009, federal law prohibited the sale of all other flavored cigarettes, but menthol cigarettes remained on the market despite the disproportionate harm they cause to Black Americans.